dawidb1/SleepLog-ASP.NET/README.md

 # SleepLog-ASP.NET
-This is myy first ASP.NET project
+This is my first ASP.NET project

 I am 3rd year student of Biomedical Engineering at Silesian University of Technology.
 I am interested about day's habbits and sleep quality.